Can You Use Regular Coffee in a Moka Pot for a Perfect Brew?

 4. Experimenting With Different Coffee Types For Unique Flavors

-One of the joys of using a Moka pot is the ability to experiment with different coffee types for unique flavors.
+One of the joys of using a Moka Pot is the ability to experiment with different coffee types for unique flavors.

 While regular coffee can work well, specialty coffee offers an opportunity to taste distinctive flavor profiles.